LairdCP/Lyra_Firmware/README.md

 ## DTM

-Two DTM applications are available for testing the Lyra BLE radio performance in conjunction with the [Lyra P Explorer DVK][Lyra P Explorer DVK user guide] and [Lyra S Explorer DVK][Lyra S Explorer DVK user guide].
+Two DTM applications are available for testing the Lyra BLE radio performance in conjunction with the [Lyra P DVK][Lyra P DVK user guide] and [Lyra S DVK][Lyra S DVK user guide].
 These are described as follows.

 Binaries are available for transfer using SWD and OTA and UART bootloader.